labgrid-project/labgrid/doc/configuration.rst

 DockerDriver
 ~~~~~~~~~~~~
-A DockerDriver binds to a `DockerDaemon` and is used to create and control one
+A :any:`DockerDriver` binds to a `DockerDaemon`_ and is used to create and
-docker container.
+control one docker container.

 | The driver uses the docker python module to interact with the docker daemon.
 | For more information on the parameters see: